-Former state employees who have involuntarily separated for reasons other than cause are afforded priority re-employment consideration under state law and policy.
+Former SHRA employees who have involuntarily separated for reasons other than cause (reduction in force) are afforded priority re-employment consideration under state law and policy.
 If there are any such employees eligible for this preference, the Talent Consultant will include such information in an email to the hiring manager, in addition to completing the status change.
-State regulations require that if the applicant separated from a position at UNCG, the applicant shall be offered any available vacant position with a salary grade equivalency level equal to or below that was held before the separation, provided the employee meets the minimum qualifications for the position and can perform the job in a reasonable length of time, including normal orientation and training for any new employee.
-If the applicant was separated from a position at another state agency, the applicant will be interviewed and, where qualified considered for the vacant position.
-The applicant will be offered the position prior to employment of anyone who is not a permanent UNCG employee; UNCG Human Resources will work closely with the hiring manager in affording priority re-employment consideration.
+State regulations require that if the applicant separated from a position at UNC Greensboro, the applicant shall be offered any available vacant position with a salary grade equivalency level equal to or below that held before the separation, provided the employee meets the minimum qualifications for the position and can perform the job in a reasonable length of time, including normal orientation and training for any new employee.
+If the applicant was separated from a position.
+The applicant will be offered the position prior to employment of anyone who is not a permanent UNC Greensboro employee.
+UNC Greensboro Human Resources will work closely with the hiring manager in affording priority re-employment consideration.